 This is necessary to outline that the client has a regular service conducted on their premises by way of a service agreement which further outlines the procedures on how the service is undertaken as per the Pest Control policy.

-This is drawn up and supplied to the client and is necessary for the positioning of all external tamper proof rodent stations which is required to be positioned at each side of every entry / exit point and at approximately 15 metre intervals where there are no entry / exit points.
-Each station will be numbered and dated in accordance to the above map.
+This is drawn up and supplied to the client and is necessary for the positioning of all external tamper proof rodent stations which is required to be positioned at each side of every entry/exit point and at approximately 15-metre intervals where there are no entry/exit points.
+Each station will be numbered and dated in accordance with the above map.
 There currently are insufficient stations located on the site and a few are not installed in the correct areas.

 Activity reports pertaining to monitoring all tamper proof rodent stations will be listed in this section, documenting a monthly report on the level of infestation located at each station.
 This will be further backed up by the service reports issued.

 Service reports will be completed after each service outlining: